 App developer WBPhoto has had a light meter on the market for as long as I’ve been shooting film.
 But the latest iteration, simply called Light Meter, is the best app so far, combining multiple functions into a single, user-friendly app.

 The app also has a reciprocity failure calculator and a sunny 16 calculator among other useful features.
-Read my full review of this app here.
+Read my full review of the Light Meter app here.

 Use the Sunny 16 Rule